ryanuber/slide.sh/README.md

 You can add as many separators as you want.
 EOF

+slide <<EOF
+!!center
+Color

+slide.sh supports a number of color options:
+!!nocenter
+!!red
+    !!red
+!!green
+    !!green
+!!blue
+    !!blue
+!!cyan
+    !!cyan
+!!yellow
+    !!yellow
+!!purple
+    !!purple
+!!darkgrey
+    !!darkgrey
+!!nocolor
+    !!nocolor

+!!center
+Once you declare a color, text will print in that color until you tell slide.sh to stop.
+Use !!nocolor to stop printing in color at any time.
+EOF

+slide <<EOF
+!!center
+Bold Text

+!!bold
+By using !!bold, any text printed thereafter will appear in bold, if the terminal supports bold text.

+!!green
+You can also use colors while in !!bold

+!!nocolor
+!!nobold
+Use !!nobold to stop printing bold text.
+EOF

 slide 'Only one more slide to go! ->' <<EOF
 !!center

+!!cyan
+!!bold
 Putting it all together
+!!nobold
+!!green
 !!sep
+!!nocolor

 This slide demonstrates all of the functionality working together.
 !!pause